virtuosonic/agender/Readme.txt

             $make
             $su -c 'make install'

-    $(Agender) is the directory where this file is (unless you have move it:), don't type the $ at the start of every line.
+    $(Agender) is the directory where this file is , don't type the $ at the start of every line.

     If you aren't using a un*x operating system, you can generate makefiles and project file for several compiler using bakefile